cerealsdevelopment/cherrymenu/README.md

 I developed this simple python scripts because Cherry Trail devices always do not work Out of the Box.

-The first one named Cherry Additions contains several functions

 Prerequisites:

 Python3